Referral to a skin cancer specialist

-Your GP should arrange for you to see a specialist if you have symptoms that could be due to womb cancer.
+Your GP should arrange for you to see a specialist if you have symptoms that could be due to certain types of non melanoma skin cancer.
 Depending on your symptoms and other factors, this might be an urgent referral.

 Seeing your GP

 It can be difficult for GPs to decide who may have a suspected cancer and who may have a minor problem that will go away on its own.
 With many symptoms, it is right that your GP asks you to wait to see if the symptoms get better or respond to treatment.

 There are particular symptoms that mean your GP should refer you to a specialist straight away.